Walks in the North East

 Swansong is now in its third year of slow stays, and I’ve finally started a blog for our guests and for kindred spirits who love the same thing we do: immersing in nature.
 I’m here at Swansong for the weekend, and the signs of spring are popping out at me.
-New growth on the banksias, a sea of pink Indigofera dance in the breeze.
-It’s sunny, warm and the outdoors calls; I’m torn between heading out for a walk and sitting here to write.
-It feels like the perfect moment to revisit some of the short walks Sam and I have explored in this cherished part of North East Tassie.
+New growth on the banksias, a sea of pink Indigofera flowers sway in the breeze.
+It’s sunny, warm and the outdoors calls. here are some of our favourite nature walks.

 Toward the Summit of St. Patrick’s Head (694m)